KDE/digikam-doc/main_window/people_view.rst

 The first step is to have digiKam finding all those pics that show faces not even knowing yet who's face it is.
 To prepare that process you click on **People** tab from left sidebar.
 On the bottom you have a settings view with a drop down menu where you can choose between:

-    - Skip images already scanned
+    - Skip images already scanned.

-    - Scan again and merge results
+    - Scan again and merge results.

-    - Clear unconfirmed results and rescan
+    - Clear unconfirmed results and rescan.

 .. figure:: images/mainwindow_faces_settings1.webp

 The first one you would choose if you didn't scan yet or if you did with a satisfying result but added new photographs since then or if you already improved a search result, e.g. by removing face tags which obviously don't show a face.
 The second you would choose if you want the images already scanned to be included in the next scan.
-The third is more interesting in the context of Face Recognition since “unconfirmed results” means face tags that don't have a name assigned to them yet.
+The third is more interesting in the context of Face Recognition since **Unconfirmed results** means face tags that don't have a name assigned to them yet.

 .. note::